Registration and login are required to submit items online and to check the status of current submissions.

 IHIScovers all areas of Indonesian history, it deals with all aspects of the history including of its global context.
 Scholars engaged with current historical debates about any region and period can submit articles on a particular theme thus initiating a dialogue on theoretical and methodological issues.
 All historical approaches are also welcomed.
 Articles that will be submitted to IHIS should (either in whole or in part), and not under consideration for publication elsewhere.
 Manuscripts should be written in English and submitted solely toIHIS.

-This journal uses the author-date system cites the author’s name, publication year, and page numbers within parentheses in the text (e.g. Puguh et.al, 2016: 86; Rochwulaningsih, 2013: 61–70).
+This journal uses the American Psychological Association (APA) cites the author’s name, publication year, and page numbers within parentheses in the text (e.g. Puguh et.al, 2016, p.
+86; Rochwulaningsih, 2013, pp. 61–70).
 Please use also footnotes that signaled in the text by superscript numbers.
 Please remember that footnotes used for substantive comments as well as for primary or archival sources or anonymous works.

 The manuscript should present original and important findings of research related historical studies.
 Only a limited number of review paper which has a significant contribution will be published.

 The manuscript should be written in 11 points Arial font, 1,5 spaced, in A4 paper with 3 cm all margins.
 Page numbers should be located at the bottom right of each page.
 Figures and Tables are put at the end of the manuscript (after the references).
 The total length of the manuscript should not exceed 10,000 words.